Thinkmill/keystatic/design-system/packages/style/README.md

 # @keystar-ui/style

-Styling solutions for the Voussoir design system.
+Styling solutions for the Keystar UI design system.